ahmee20/Voice-Agent/README.md

 The project also supports duplicate detection by phone number and refuses to lose the original record by preserving the primary match.

+### Future Transcript Storage (planned enhancement)

+A natural next step for this system is to persist the actual call transcript and final extracted patient payload in the database for auditing, QA, and review.

+Planned behavior:

+- store a transcript row keyed to the patient and/or call session
+- save the final patient payload as a structured JSON object after confirmation
+- capture the raw phone-call transcript or summarized conversation timeline
+- keep timestamps and optional call-status metadata
+- support down-stream analytics, quality monitoring, and dispute review

+This is not yet implemented as a production table in the current codebase, but it is a clear and appropriate extension to the existing persistence model because the backend already logs final payloads and the database is already the canonical source of truth for patient records.

 ---

 ## Live Demo